-The Logistics Team Lead has overall responsibility for logistical support to the shelter.
-This position receives all requests for supplies, equipment, and services deemed critical for shelter operations, and coordinates with the human shelter logistics or EOC logistics section to fill those requests.
-Reports to the TASM.
+The Logistics T has overall responsibility for logistical support to the shelter.
+This position receives all requests for supplies, equipment, and services deemed critical for shelter operations, and coordinates with the human shelter logistics section to fill those requests.

 - Establishes the Logistics Section.
 Assigns responsibilities and provides guidance to section members, including any approved spontaneous volunteers assigned to the Logistics Section. - Serves as the point of contact for CO-TSAS personnel requests for supplies, equipment or services.
-Obtains TASM approval, then coordinates with the human logistics section to fill the requests. - Repairs (or coordinates for the repair of) all equipment in the shelter, including kennels and generators. - Ensures that generator oil and fuel are checked twice per day, and that the correct types of oil and fuel are added as required. - Ensures that the human shelter logistics section is kept advised of the number of CART members who require meals. - Inventories, maintains, secures, and issues all CART supplies and equipment not in use.
-Updates inventories to track equipment assignments and use of supplies. - Inventories, maintains, secures and dispenses all donations of food and equipment housed at the CO-TSAS. - Conducts "just in time" training to section members and approved spontaneous volunteers assigned to the Logistics Section. - Documents all "just in time" training of section members and spontaneous volunteers approved to work in the Logistics Section. - Serves as an Assistant Safety Officer.
-Identifies and notifies the Safety and Sanitation Officer of any safety hazards. - Maintains a professional attitude. - Wears appropriate clothing and PPE, as required by the TASM or Veterinary Medical Lead. - Ensures that section members follow personal sanitation rules, and keep the shelter and its surroundings clean.

-• Upon notification of the shelter closure, ensures that the Logistics Section area is cleaned, and that all supplies and equipment are cleaned, repacked and loaded into the cache trailer.
+Obtains TASM approval, then coordinates with the human shelter logistics section or the EOC Logistics section to fill the requests. - Repairs (or coordinates for the repair of) all equipment in the shelter, including kennels and generators. - Ensures that generator oil and fuel are checked twice per day, and that the correct types of oil and fuel are added as required. - Ensures that the human shelter logistics section is kept advised of the number of CART members who require meals. - Inventories, maintains, secures, and issues all CART supplies and equipment not in use.
+Updates inventories to track equipment assignments and use of supplies. - Conducts "just in time" training to section members and approved spontaneous volunteers assigned to the Logistics Section. - Documents all "just in time" training of section members and spontaneous volunteers approved to work in the Logistics Section. - Serves as an Assistant Safety Officer.
+Identifies and notifies the Safety and Sanitation Officer of any safety hazards - Maintains a professional attitude - Wears appropriate clothing and PPE, as required by the TASM or Veterinary Medical Lead - Ensures that section members follow personal sanitation rules, and keep the shelter and its surroundings clean. - Upon notification of the shelter closure, ensures that the Logistics Section area is cleaned, and that all supplies and equipment are cleaned, repacked and loaded into the cache trailer.

-Logistics Section Member
+Logistics Team Member

-Logistics Section members assist the Logistics Section Chief in providing logistical support to the shelter.
-Reports to the Logistics Team Lead.
+Logistics Team members assist the Logistics Team Lead in providing logistical support to the shelter.

 - Assists in the setup of the Logistics Section area. - Obtains requests for all required supplies, equipment or services and coordinates with the Logistics Section lead for TASM approval. - Repairs (or coordinates for the repair of) all equipment in the shelter, including kennels and generators. - Checks generator oil and fuel twice per day, and adds the correct types of oil and fuel as required. - As directed by the Logistics Section Chief, inventories, maintains, secures, and issues all CART supplies and equipment not in use.
-Updates inventories to track equipment assignments and use of supplies. - Identifies any safety hazards to the Logistics Section Chief. - Assists with setup, maintenance and cleaning of the Medical Section area. - Follows personal sanitation rules, and keeps the Logistics Section area clean. - Attends "just in time" training as required. - Maintains a professional attitude. - Wears appropriate clothing and PPE, as required by the TASM or Veterinary Medical Lead. - Maintain proper personal sanitation requirements as well as maintaining a clean shelter and section area.

-- Upon notification of the shelter closure, ensures that the area is cleaned and all supplies and equipment are repacked and loaded into the cache trailer. - Performs other duties as requested by the Logistics Section Chief.
+Updates inventories to track equipment assignments and use of supplies. - Identifies any safety hazards to the Logistics Section Chief. - Assists with setup, maintenance and cleaning of the Medical Section area - Follows personal sanitation rules, and keeps the Logistics Section area clean. - Attends "just in time" training as required. - Maintains a professional attitude - Wears appropriate clothing and PPE, as required by the TASM or Veterinary Medical Lead - Maintain proper personal sanitation requirements as well as maintaining a clean shelter and section area - Upon notification of the shelter closure, ensures that the area is cleaned and all supplies and equipment are repacked and loaded into the cache trailer - Performs other duties as requested by the Logistics Section Chief.